kupson/udp-hole-punching/TFTP-NAT-UHP.md

 - Sending too many guesses quickly can stress NAT B (CPU load, translation table overflows, bandwidth).
 - Sending guesses too slowly risks expiration of the required translation table entries.

+A useful technique to reduce this impact, based on [the birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem) is described in [How NAT traversal works](https://tailscale.com/blog/how-nat-traversal-works) on Tailscale blog.

 ## TFTP-Assisted UDP Hole Punching

 Now consider the case where NAT A supports TFTP ALG and is EIM-NAT, while NAT B is non-EIM-NAT.
 The well-known port for TFTP protocol is UDP/69.